 Lactose intolerance is a condition in which the body has difficulty digesting lactose.
-People with this condition may get diarrhoea, stomach pains and bloating if they drink milk or eat dairy foods.
+Lactose is a sugar found in milk and other dairy foods.
+People with lactose intolerance may get diarrhoea, stomach pains and bloating if they drink milk or eat dairy foods.
 Some people are born with a tendency to develop lactose intolerance; others get it as a result of gastroenteritis or chemotherapy.
 The treatment is mainly to avoid lactose.

 What is lactose intolerance?

 Lactose is a type of sugar found in milk.
 It cannot become absorbed by the body unless is gets changed into more simple sugars called glucose and galactose.
 This change happens when lactose passes through the stomach into the upper part of the gut (small intestine) and comes into contact with a protein (enzyme) called lactase.

 Lactase is made by cells that line the upper part of the small intestine.

 If there is not enough lactase in the small intestine, lactose cannot be broken down and cannot get absorbed.
 This leads to lactose intolerance.

 Some people confuse lactose intolerance with allergy to cow's milk.
-With milk allergy, your immune system reacts to proteins found in milk, which can cause symptoms.
+With milk allergy, the immune system reacts to proteins found in milk products, causing inflammation, which can cause symptoms.

 Lactose intolerance is not an allergy.
 Symptoms are caused by the undigested lactose in the gut.